Apple Crostada (Easy)

 Baking

-Bake in the center of the oven for 35 to 40 minutes, or until the top is golden brown and the apples are tender around the edges.
+Bake in the center of the oven for 35 to 40 minutes, or until the top is golden and the apples are tender around the edges.

 Our Tips